andrewlalis/streams/README.md

-# ranges
+# Streams
-A collection of useful input and output ranges for D.
+A collection of useful stream primitives and implementations.
+Designed to be a candidate for inclusion in Phobos.